vass-engineering/Demo-Openshif-multicluster/ReadmeClusterB.md

-1. Generate SSH KEY  and added to install-config.yaml
+1. Generate the SSH KEY  and added to install-config.yaml

 ```
     cd $HOME/OcpMulticlusterV1/ClusterB/sshKeys/